Free Energy Audits Available for Access Energy Cooperative Members!

 Rebates available for improvements recommended in energy audits!

-After members make any of the recommended improvements found in the energy audit, you can submit an application to our office for a rebate.
-Please include copies of receipts for the improvements that were made.
+After members make any of the recommended improvements found in the energy audit, you can submit improvement form left during audit, along with copies of receipts for the improvements that were made.

 What is a Blower Door Test